-Just ahead of the worldwide 909 Day (ie. September 9th, or 9/09...), Roland have dropped a ton of new synth kit, paying homage to some of their classic 1980s designs:
+Just ahead of the worldwide 909 Day (ie. September 9th, or 9/09...), Roland dropped a ton of new synth kit, paying homage to some of their past synthesizers, including classic 1980s designs.

-We're still processing it all here at SOS HQ, so we'll add more info later today about all the new gear, but for now, here's a little more about the new Fantoms, which were the first to be announced.
 Fantom, of course, is a name that has been associated with Roland synth workstations since late 2001, when the original FA76 Fantom was released, and the concept was subsequently updated with Fantoms S (2003), X (2004), Xa (2005), G (2009), and FA06/08 (2014).
 Designed for studio or live use, the new Fantom range is available in 61-note, 76-note and 88-note hammer‑action models (all with aftertouch), known respectively as the Fantom 6, 7, and 8.
-(The Fantom 8 is the synth shown at the very top of this news item.)
+(The Fantom 8 is shown at the top of this news item.)

-Detailed specifications were still sketchy in the run-up to 909 day, but it seems the new Fantoms are 16-part multitimbral and offer a variety of on‑board synthesis types, a built-in pattern-based and real‑time sequencer and a real analogue filter, plus built-in effects powerful enough to remain assigned to all 16 possible parts simultaneously if required.
+The new Fantoms are 16-part multitimbral and offer a variety of on‑board synthesis types via the new Zen Core synth engine (of which more below).
+There's also a built-in pattern-based and real‑time sequencer and a real analogue filter, plus built-in effects powerful enough to remain assigned to all 16 possible parts simultaneously if required.
 Everything is controlled via a combination of the colour touchscreen and the variety of assignable top-panel real-time faders and controls, including dedicated oscillator, filter, amplifier and envelope knobs and a 4x4 grid of assignable light-up RGB playback pads for triggering clips.
 According to Roland, the Fantom’s user interface can also control computer-based DAWs and other performance software directly, including Apple’s Logic Pro and MainStage, as well as virtual instruments in Roland Cloud.
 Older tech can also be driven via the new workstations’ twin CV and gate outputs.

 Fantoms 6, 7 and 8 should be released in early Autumn, costing £3069$3999.99, £3249$3599.99, and £3519$3299.99 respectively.